thedvlprguy/uselessscriptforhashcatautomation/README.md

 # For Running the hashpus.sh
-- intall it from my reporsitory
+- install it from my reporsitory
 - chmod +x hashpus.sh
 - run it using : ./hashpus.sh